inertialsense/docs.inertialsense.com/docs/user-manual/SDK/CommunicationsBinary.md

 		printf("Failed to encode and write get INS message\r\n");
 	}

 	// Ask for GPS message at period of 200ms (200ms source period x 1).
-Offset and size can be left at 0 unless you want to just pull a specific field from a data set. messageSize = is_comm_get_data_to_buf(buffer, bufferSize, comm, DID_GPS1_POS, 0, 0, 1);
+Size and offset can be left at 0 unless you want to just pull a specific field from a data set. messageSize = is_comm_get_data_to_buf(buffer, bufferSize, comm, DID_GPS1_POS, 0, 0, 1);
 	if (messageSize != serialPortWrite(serialPort, comm->buf.start, messageSize))
 	{